Difference between Manual VS Automated Backtesting: Which one is Right for you.

 Suppose you are testing a “Bollinger Band breakout strategy on the EUR/USD currency pair (daily timeframe)”

-Next, You mark these points on the chart, noting the entry and exit prices based on the breakout & then Calculate Results.
+Next, mark these points on the chart, noting the entry and exit prices based on the breakout & then Calculate Results.
 You also maintain a spreadsheet to track overall metrics like winning/losing ratio, average win/loss size, and drawdown.

 While,